-The major in neuroscience is designed for students with interests that intersect the fields of biology and psychology.
-Neuroscience focuses on the relationships among brain function, cognitive processing, and behavior.
-Researchers in this field come from widely disparate backgrounds, including cognitive psychology, clinical neuropsychology, neuroimaging, neurobiology, neuroethology, biopsychology, physiology, neurology, philosophy, and computer science.
+The major in neuroscience is designed for students with interests that intersect the fields of biology, psychology, and computer science.
+Neuroscience focuses on the relationships among brain function, information processing, and behavior.
+Researchers in this field come from widely disparate backgrounds, including cognitive psychology, clinical neuropsychology, neuroimaging, neurobiology, molecular biology, genetics, neuroethology, biopsychology, physiology, neurology, psychiatry, philosophy, and computer science.
 Thus, research questions are considered from many different levels, and many different converging methodologies are used.

-The neuroscience major consists of three tracks: the bioscience track, the cognitive track, and the computational track.
-The bioscience track focuses on the biological basis of neural development, function, and plasticity.
-Students will develop an understanding of the nervous system and its role in cognition, perception, and action at the molecular, cellular, and systems level.
+The neuroscience major consists of three tracks: The Bioscience track, the Cognitive track, and the Computational track.

-The cognitive track provides students with an understanding of how neural networks and brain mechanisms give rise to specific mental processes and behavior.
-Students begin with the processes that have been traditionally studied in the area of cognitive psychology, but can tailor the program to include phenomena that are traditionally studied in developmental or clinical psychology as well.

-The computational track focuses on issues related to developing computational models of neuronal and mental processes.
+- The Bioscience track focuses on the biological basis of neural development, function, and plasticity.
+Students will develop an understanding of the nervous system and its role in cognition, perception, and action at the molecular, cellular, and systems level. - The Cognitive track provides students with an understanding of how neural networks and brain mechanisms give rise to specific mental processes and behavior.
+Students begin with the processes that have been traditionally studied in the area of cognitive psychology, but can tailor the program to include phenomena that are traditionally studied in developmental or clinical psychology as well. - The Computational track focuses on issues related to developing computational models of neuronal and mental processes.
 Students will develop an understanding of artificial intelligence that uses biologically plausible methods.

-Requirements for the Major: The neuroscience major consists of four parts: (1) a core of required courses that all majors must take; (2) required courses in one of three tracks-bioscience, cognitive, or computational; (3) general electives; (4) a senior writing requirement.
+The neuroscience major consists of four parts: (1) a core of required courses that all majors must take; (2) required courses in one of three tracks-bioscience, cognitive, or computational; (3) general electives; (4) a senior writing requirement.
 Unless noted below, course descriptions are listed under their home departments.
+It is not possible to be an interdepartmental major in Neuroscience.